 Soul bread has been called the “holy grail” of low-carb breads.
 It is very easy to make and contains no flours, no coconut oil, no flax seed, and unlike the popular “cloud bread,” you do not have to whip egg whites.
 It has approximately a gram of carbs per slice.
-It consists basically of cream cheese and protein powder.
+The ingredients are basically cream cheese and protein powder.
 A delicious bread!

 Credit for this amazing innovation should go where credit is due.
-It is named after its inventor, Souls Song (Gloria Koch).
-It has proliferated on Face Book from Atkins and LCHF pages with as many variations out there as there are low-carb bloggers.
+Named after its inventor, Souls Song (Gloria Koch), it has proliferated on Face Book from Atkins and LCHF pages with as many variations out there as there are low-carb bloggers.
 It is very versatile and just like flour-based breads you can add anything from nuts to berries.

 The version we are posting is the original white bread replacement.
-It has the texture of white bread.
+The texture is just like traditional white bread.
 It is light and airy with a nice crunchy crust.
 It is delicious with a dabble of butter, toasted with your morning bacon and eggs, and even as a substitute for buns and garlic bread.
-We call it a “low carb essential” since it will open up many new recipes that call for a bread product.
+As a result, we call it a “low carb essential” since it will open up many new recipes that call for a bread product.
 How about low-carb bagels, hamburg buns, or even paninis?

-Cream cheese, butter, olive oil, and heavy cream make up the wet ingredients of our low-carb bread.
-They need to be mixed well using a stand or hand mixer.
+Cream cheese, butter, olive oil, and heavy cream make up the wet ingredients of this low-carb bread.
+However, they do need to be mixed well using a stand or hand mixer.
 We followed the basic recipe with few changes since we wanted to post the “original” and leave the door open for our followers to be creative.
-We did increase the amount of olive oil with an extra tablespoon.
+However, we did increase the amount of olive oil with an extra tablespoon.
 This results in a less dry loaf.

 Our recommendation is to use “Isopure Whey Protein Isolate” for your flour substitute.
 We have tried other whey protein and found that those who recommend the Isopure protein are correct – it produces the best loaf.
-The dry ingredients should be sifted to avoid lumps and folded into the wet ingredients with a spatula – do not over mix or your bread will become too dense.
-A few drops of liquid stevia will add some sweetness and temper much of the “soda bread” taste.
+The dry ingredients should be sifted to avoid lumps and folded into the wet ingredients with a spatula.
+Do not over mix or your bread will become too dense.
+Also, a few drops of liquid stevia will add some sweetness and temper much of the “soda bread” taste.
 That can be added before the dry ingredients.

 You should see small pockets of air in each finished slice.
 If they are too large your batter did not settle enough.
 Tap the mixture on a counter a couple of times before baking so the mix will settle.